kainnsoft/golang-united-school-homework-4/README.md

-# golang-united-school-homework-4

-Implement a function that computes the sum of two int numbers written as a string
+Function that computes the sum of two int numbers written as a string

 For example, having an input string "3+5", it should return output string "8" and nil error